wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Newer versions of Redis employ the RESP (Redis Serialization Protocol) to transfer requests and responses as binary strings over the connection.
 From a high level, RESP provides an easy-to-implement specification for representing common data types such as strings, integers, arrays.
+In RESP, strings are represented as a `$` character, followed by the length of the string in decimal format, followed by `\r\n`.
+The string itself can contain arbitrary characters including `\0`, `\r` and `\n` and can hence be used to represent binary blobs.
+Integers are represented as a `:` character, followed by the decimal representation, followed by `\r\n`.
+Arrays are represented as a `*` character, followed by the number of elements of the array in decimal format, followed by `\r\n`.
+The elements of the array then follows the array header, which themselves can be of any of the valid data types.

 ## General Workflow